GokuMohandas/mlops-course/README.md

 <br>
 <hr>

-A project-based course on machine learning & MLOps fundamentals with a focus on intuition and application that teaches you how to apply ML in industry.
-All the lessons below are **100% free** but we also offer a highly interactive [4-week course](https://madewithml.com/#features) where you'll learn how to master MLOps.

-> ⚡️ For more information on our interactive course offering → **[https://madewithml.com/](https://madewithml.com/)**

 ## MLOps
 Learn how to apply ML to build a production grade product to deliver value.

 - Lessons: https://madewithml.com/courses/mlops/
 - Code: [GokuMohandas/MLOps](https://github.com/GokuMohandas/MLOps)

-> If you need refresh yourself on ML algorithms, check out our [Made With ML](https://github.com/GokuMohandas/MadeWithML) repository.
+> If you need refresh yourself on the foundations of machine learning, check out our [Made With ML](https://github.com/GokuMohandas/MadeWithML) repository.

 <table>
     <tr>